0xCUB3/wBlock/Adblock_Comparison.md

 You can examine detailed statistics for source rules and how they’re converted for Safari, complete with conversion and reload times.

 <img width="882" height="802" alt="image" src="https://github.com/user-attachments/assets/bd3ca8aa-ee72-44e6-8b1c-7a5563c25976" />
-*Clean and simple homepage, complete with default filterlists*

 <img width="812" height="732" alt="image" src="https://github.com/user-attachments/assets/db0d8dcb-9ed3-4f7c-9efb-53d1079514b0" />
-*An overview of statistics after converting filterlists*

 You can see exactly what's happening with detailed statistics showing X source rules converted to Y Safari rules, complete with conversion and reload times.
 If you're into these kind of things, it's great to have the numbers right in front of you.

 The main settings screen shows your enabled filter lists with toggle switches.
 Each list shows rule counts, and you can see categories like Ads, Privacy, and Security clearly organized. wBlock Advanced (macOS only) also has a nice popover that informs you of how many requests are blocked, as well as a few customization options.

 <img width="318" height="326" alt="CleanShot 2025-08-20 at 18 18 11" src="https://github.com/user-attachments/assets/3bf5b7ed-a0d6-49e1-b729-a32033fff59c" />
-*Toolbar popover: Blocked request count and customization.
-Note: toolbar count does not update instantly due to Safari API limitations.*

 What sets wBlock apart is the advanced features.
 The element zapper works as expected (though it is still a work in progress): point, click, BAM!
 Gone.
 The userscript support is a nice touch, letting you run custom JavaScript that normally requires additional extensions like Tampermonkey (most of which are not supported on Safari anyway).
 By default, you have Return YouTube Dislike and Bypass Paywalls Clean, but you can add almost any script you want!